Purpose and scope

 Managing self-isolation in care homes or other residential settings

-Staff should tell service users who are self-isolating to:
+Service users who are self-isolating are advised to:

 - remain in their single room with en-suite facilities where possible